 Information Exchange between Distributors and Suppliers – The code of practice places an obligation on Distributors and Suppliers to have appropriate and coordinated reporting in place.
 For low volumes of unregistered customers this may be simply volume counts and lists of customers.
 In order to support best practice, DCP 209 proposes a customer tracking template spreadsheet be placed on the DCUSA website for use by parties as this will help Parties keep track of higher volumes of unregistered customers.
 This spreadsheet will not be added to the formal DCUSA legal text and it is provided with this change report for information purposes at Attachment 4.

-BACKGROUND TO THE DCP 209 CHANGE PROPOSAL
+BACKGROUND TO THE DEVELOPMENT OF THE DCP 209 CHANGE PROPOSAL